 6.6.3.1 MG behaviour at key exhaustion

 The operations taken by the MG when the last encrypting master key is exhausted are controlled through the Key Lifetime Expiry Behaviour (kleb) property.
 Setting this property to "BYE" will cause the MG to send an SRTCP BYE packet, hence leaving the RTP session or closing it (if it is the session's sole sender) as soon as the master-key expires.
+If DTLS-SRTP has been used for the Key Management Scheme property, the MG shall enforce the closure of the DTLS connection as well by sending a fatal alert.

 NOTE – The MG must ensure that it is able to send the SRTCP BYE packet using a valid master key.
 This means that when kleb is set to "BYE", the encrypting master key will expire when it can still protect one additional SRTCP packet.

-If the MGC installs a new master key after the MG has sent an SRTCP BYE packet, the MG will rejoin the RTP session or create a new one (if it was closed).
+If the property Key Management Scheme is set to "SDES" and if the MGC installs a new master key after the MG has sent an SRTCP BYE packet, the MG will rejoin the RTP session or create a new one (if it was closed).
 This, in turn, will have whatever effects such rejoining or creating a session entails.
 For example, the SRTP rollover counter (ROC) will be reset, and the MG may start using a new SSRC value.

+{Editor’s note: Report an error if srtp/kleb = "RENEW-KEYS" and tlscn/srsc = "false"}

 Regardless of the value of the kleb property, the MG shall neither receive nor send SRTP packets using an expired key (i.e., all such packets shall be discarded).

 The MG's behaviour at key-exhaustion is completely independent of the expiry notification, and remains the same regardless of whether the Master Key Expiry event is configured at the stream level, termination level, or not at all.